Backward orbits in the unit ball: Introduction

 This result was partially generalized by Ostapuyk \cite{Os} in the unit ball $\mathbb{B}^q$.
 She proved that given an {\sl isolated} boundary repelling fixed point $\zeta$ one obtains with a similar method a pre-model $(\mathbb{D},h,\tau)$ associated with $\zeta$, where $\tau$ is a hyperbolic automorphism of the disc with dilation $\lambda$ at its repelling point.
 Since such pre-model has no uniqueness property and is one-dimensional, it is asked in \cite[Question 8]{Os} what is the structure of the {\sl stable subset} $\mathcal{S}(\zeta)$, that is the subset of starting points of backward orbits with bounded step converging to $\zeta$, and whether one can find a ``best possible'' pre-model associated with $\zeta$.

-In recent works \cite{Ar1,Ar2} a partial answer to such questions was given using the theory of canonical pre-models developed in \cite{ArBr}.
-Namely, it was shown that every backward orbit $(y_n)$ with bounded step converging to $\zeta$ gives rise in a natural way to a {\sl canonical} pre-model $(\B^k,\ell,\tau)$ associated with $\zeta$, where $1\leq k\leq q$, and where $\tau$ is a hyperbolic automorphism of the ball $\mathbb{B}^k$ with dilation $\mu\geq \lambda$ at its repelling point, satisfying a universal property which can be roughly stated as follows: $(\B^k,\ell,\tau)$ is the ``best possible'' pre-model among all pre-models $(\Lambda,h,\varphi)$ such that for some (and hence for any) $x\in \Lambda$ the backward orbit $h(\varphi^{-n}(x))$ stays at a finite Kobayashi distance from the given backward orbit $(y_n)$.
+In recent works \cite{Ar1,Ar2} a partial answer to such questions was given using the theory of canonical pre-models (see also \cite{ArBr}).
+To state such results we need to introduce some definitions.
+An automorphism $\tau$ of the ball $\B^q$ without inner fixed points (that is, non-elliptic) has either one or two fixed points at the boundary.
+If $\tau$ has one fixed point it is called {\sl parabolic}, and the fixed point is indifferent.
+If $\tau$ has two fixed points, then it is called {\sl hyperbolic}, and in this case one of the fixed points is repelling with dilation $\mu>1$ and the other one is attracting with dilation $\frac{1}{\mu}$.
+A hyperbolic automorphism $\tau $ is conjugated to the following automorphism of the Siegel model for the unit ball $\mathbb{H}^q=\left\{(z,w)\in \C\times \C^{q-1}, \Im(z)>\|w\|^2\right\},$